Amex Blue Business Plus Vs. Chase Ink Business Unlimited

 Comparing annual fees

 Both the Ink Business Unlimited Card and Blue Business Plus Card have no annual fees (Rates & Fees), which is awesome.
-It always amazes me how often the best cards for everyday spending also don’t cost you anything.
+It always amazes me how often the best cards for spending also don’t cost you anything.
 You can’t beat having a no annual fee card.

 Winner: This is an area where both cards tie.

-Comparing welcome bonuses
+Comparing welcome bonuses & offers

 Meanwhile, the Ink Business Unlimited Card is currently offering a welcome bonus of 75,000 points after spending $6,000 within three months.
-In conjunction with a card earning Ultimate Rewards points, the points earned on this card can be converted into Ultimate Rewards points, which I value at 1.7 cents each.
-To me the welcome bonus is worth up to $1,275, which I consider to be the best welcome bonus on any no annual fee card.
+In conjunction with a card earning Ultimate Rewards points, the points earned on this card can be converted into Ultimate Rewards points, which can be transferred to airline & hotel partners.
+Assuming those points are transferable, I value them at 1.7 cents each, so to me, that bonus is worth a massive $1,275.

 Winner: The Ink Business Unlimited wins by a long shot in this regard.